MicrosoftDocs/CommunityToolkit/docs/maui/views/popup-service.md

 }
 ```

-This will result in the most recently displayed `Popup` being closed and the caller being return the value in `Name`.
+This will result in the most recently displayed `Popup` being closed and the caller being return the value in `Name` wrapped inside of an `IPopupResult<T>` implementation.
 For more information on creating a `Popup` that can return a result see [`Popup` - Returning a result](./popup/popup-result.md).

 ## Examples